Seeed-Studio/sketch_sidekick/README.md

 This is a Sketchbook of Arduino.([How to use Sketchbook](http://www.seeedstudio.com/wiki/How_To_Use_Sketchbook "How to use Sketchbook"))

-This Sketchbook includes7 demos about sensor of the kit.
+This Sketchbook includes 7 demos about sensor of the kit.

 <br>